adamtilson/adamtilson.github.io/lecture/lec-06/markdown.md

 - Dr. Abdul Bais's ENSE 350 Slides
 - Tom Leighton, and Marten Dijk.
 6.042J Mathematics for Computer Science.
 Fall 2010, Lecture 4.
 Massachusetts Institute of Technology: MIT OpenCourseWare, https://ocw.mit.edu.
 License: Creative Commons BY-NC-SA.

+???
+We're on week 3, how are they only on Lecture 4?!
 ---

 name: inverse